quix-it/quix-quang/projects/quang/overlay/README.md

 # Quang overlay

-The purpose of these components is to provide a simple and quick way to create responsive and modern applications.
+The purpose of these components and directives is to provide a simple and quick way to create responsive and modern applications.

 All the components extend the [`QuangBaseOverlayDirective`](shared/quang-base-overlay.directive.ts) that provides a label on top, the specific object below it, and a possible error message underneath.